-A major project involves the design and development of new strategies to direct the synthesis, diversification, and evolution of macrocyclic peptide-based molecules as potent and selective modulators of protein-protein interactions (PPIs).
+A major project involves the development of new strategies to direct the synthesis, diversification, and evolution of macrocyclic peptide-based molecules as potent and selective modulators of protein-protein interactions (PPIs).
 PPIs are implicated in all cellular processes from signal transduction to gene regulation, cell proliferation and apoptosis.
-Chemical agents capable of targeting PPIs with high potency and selectivity can provide invaluable tools for the study of complex cellular pathways and useful starting points for development of new therapeutics, but the development of such compounds remains a fundamental problem in chemical biology and drug discovery.
+Chemical agents capable of targeting PPIs with high potency and selectivity can provide invaluable tools for the study of complex cellular pathways and useful starting points for development of new therapeutics, but the development of such compounds has constituted a major challenge in chemical biology and drug discovery.
 Our group has pioneered methods to generate Macrocyclic Organo-Peptide Hybrids (MOrPHs) via the modular assembly of synthetic organic moieties with genetically encoded polypeptide precursors.
 These molecules constitute attractive molecular scaffolds to mediate specific and high-affinity recognition of a target protein as they combine a high degree of chemical complexity with a compact and conformationally rigid architecture.
 In addition, the MOrPH approach enables to couple the versatility of chemical synthesis with the advantages of genetic encoding and power of genetic mutagenesis, providing unique opportunities for the creation and screening of highly diverse chemical libraries and the molecular evolution of organo-peptide macrocycles with tailored protein-binding selectivity.
 Our group is exploring the potential of this new class of macrocyclic structures to tackle challenging molecular recognition problems, such as the selective and efficient disruption of protein-protein and protein-DNA complexes of therapeutic relevance and the specific recognition of structural homologues and post-translational isoforms of human proteins.
 An integral component of these studies is the application of a variety of biophysical techniques (e.g. Surface Plasmon Resonance, NMR and fluorescence spectroscopy) and biological assays for the characterization of the conformational and binding properties and biological activity of these compounds.